wolfberryllc/MetaIoT-Cloud/README.md

 P1 - Complete and available now.

-- We've developed a sensor application called Planter AI (Raspberry Pi + Arduino)

-- Stored Raspberry Pi data into Google Firebase through Python API's

-- Collected data from Firebase and displayed it in a Unity mobile application.

-- Displayed data on a static IP address from Firebase.
+We've developed an innovative sensor-driven application called Planter AI, which combines Raspberry Pi, Arduino, Unity, Firebase, and Google Cloud to help developers prototype and publish their apps quickly and easily.

+Using Python APIs, we are able to store data collected from the Raspberry Pi into Google Firebase.
+This data is then collected from Firebase and displayed in Unity for a mobile application, and can be accessed through a static IP address.

 ### Accounts Needed